Types of Auto Accidents

 Some people believe SUV’s are a safer choice for a vehicle because they are bulkier, failing to consider that they’re more likely to roll over and result in fatal injuries.
 In fact, 39 percent of Americans who feel more powerful in an SUV (according to a National Consumer Survey of 2005) may be mistaken.
 SUV rollovers comprised 37 percent of fatal crashes compared to 15 percent for cars, according to the same survey.

 SUV rollovers comprised 37 percent of fatal crashes compared to 15 percent for cars.

 Rollovers are also said to be the most dangerous type of crash that results in a fatality.
 Page 3 of the“Characteristics of Fatal Rollover Crashes” report by the U.S. Department of Transportation shows just how deadly light trucks and SUVs are in comparison to cars when it comes to a rollover.

 CAUSE FOR INJURIES AND FATALITIES

-Studies find that most rollover accident deaths occurred due to lack of seat belt use by passengers.
+Studies find that most rollover accident deaths occurred due to a lack of seat belt use by passengers.
 Ejected passengers (those who did not wear a seat belt) were nearly twice as likely to die.
-Speeding has been cited as a major factor in cause of rollover accidents.
+Speeding has been cited as a major factor in the cause of rollover accidents.

 If you had to guess how most head-on collisions occur, what would you say?
 You may be thinking that most head-on collisions occur when one vehicle tries to pass another.
 Or, you might even venture to say vehicles smash head-on in construction zones.
 Either one of those guesses would be wrong.
 Most head-on collisions occur in non-passing situations, typically on a rural two-lane undivided road according to a Federal Highway Administration (FHWA) and Highway Safety Information Systems (HSIS) studies.